Coal power in China

-To curtail the continued rapid construction of coal fired power plants, strong action was taken in April 2016 by the National Energy Administration (NEA), which issued a directive curbing construction in many parts of the country.
+To curtail the continued rapid construction of coal-fired power plants, strong action was taken in April 2016 by the National Energy Administration (NEA), which issued a directive curbing construction in many parts of the country.
 This was followed up in January 2017 when the NEA canceled a further 103 coal power plants, eliminating 120 GW of future coal-fired capacity, despite the resistance of local authorities mindful of the need to create jobs.
 The decreasing rate of construction is due to the realization that too many power plants had been built and some existing plants were being used far below capacity.
 In 2020 over 40% of plants were estimated to be running at a net loss and new plants may become stranded assets.
 In 2021 some plants were reported close to bankruptcy due to being forbidden to raise electricity prices in line with high coal prices.

 Falling capacity factors are forcing Chinese coal generation to take on an untypical role of peaker plants (outside of China gas-fired plants provide this capability, but Chinese authorities don't wish to be dependent of foreign gas).
 In February 2024 the National Development and Reform Commission (NDRC) announced upgrading coal plants for more effective flexible operation and developing the gas generation where local resources are available.
+In 2026, China added capacity market payments at CNY330 ($47.5) per kW per year for coal power plants and similar for batteries, paying these facilities to stand by while not producing energy.

 As part of China's efforts to achieve its pledges of peak coal consumption by 2030 and carbon neutrality by 2060, a nationwide effort to reduce overcapacity resulted in the closure of many small and dirty coal mines.
 Major coal-producing provinces like Shaanxi, Inner Mongolia, and Shanxi instituted administrative caps on coal output.
 These measures contributed to electricity outages in several northeastern provinces in September 2021 and a coal shortage elsewhere in China.
 The NDRC responded by relaxing some environmental standards and the government allowed coal-fired power plants to defer tax payments.
 Trade policy was adjusted to allow importing a small amount of coal from Australia.
 The energy problems abated in a few weeks.

+Aligning China's coal fleet with a 1.5°C pathway would require closing much of the operating fleet early rather than retiring plants at the end of their lifetimes, stranding roughly $373 billion of capital, with a further $200 billion avoidable if planned plants are cancelled.